cdepillabout/evil-nix/README.md

 as an argument, and downloads the file.

 > **WARNING**: This `evilDownloadUrl` function is terribly inefficient.
 It may
-> use up all your disk space, and DOS the site you're trying to download from.
+> use up significant disk space, and DOS the site you're trying to download from.
 > I don't recommend using it to download a file larger than 50 bytes or so
 > (unless you really know what you're doing).
 The reason for this inefficiency
 > is explained in the next section.
+>
+> This section uses an example URL that returns a file that is only a few bytes
+> long, so in general it should be safe to test out and play around with.

 You can play around with this function in the Nix REPL: